Essential vitamin K. Vitamin K For strong bones

 Fatigue is not a specific sign of hypovitaminosis

-Despite the fact that there are many reasons for the appearance of vitamin deficiency, it is not common with regard to vitamin K. Symptoms of a substance deficiency in the body are usually pronounced, manifested as follows:
+Despite the fact that there are many reasons for the appearance of vitamin deficiency, it is not common in relation to vitamin K. Symptoms of a substance deficiency in the body are usually pronounced, manifesting themselves as follows:

 • frequent vomiting of blood due to minor bleeding in the stomach;